onzag/itemize/docs/basics/server-env-variables.md

 Does not affect sync checks and it's used to check sync checks.

+## ELASTIC_EXECUTE_CONSISTENCY_CHECKS_FROM_SCRATCH_AT

+Provide a qualified path name so that consistency checks are done from scratch at a given pathname in order to fix consistency issues during runtime

 ## EMULATE_BAD_REDIS_WRITES

 All redis instances act dead and throw errors, even when they connect; simulates connection issues